dev-talib/pixel/README.md

 ### 🔜 v2.1 — Multimodal

 * Voice interaction
-* Image understanding

 ---

 ## 🧭 Vision

-Pixel is not just an assistant.
+muse is not just an assistant.

 She’s an attempt to build: